rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 Garbage collection is triggered automatically by the JVM when it detects low memory or when an object cannot be allocated due to insufficient space.
 Developers can also manually request garbage collection using `System.gc()`, although this is generally discouraged as it can impact performance.

 Java uses generational garbage collection, dividing the heap into generations (young, old/tenured).
 Newly created objects are placed in the young generation, and objects that survive multiple garbage collection cycles are promoted to older generations.
 This approach optimizes garbage collection by focusing on the young generation, where most objects are short-lived.

+## 75.1 Side effect of GC
+Garbage collection (GC) in Java, while crucial for automatic memory management, can introduce several side effects:

+### Performance Issues:

+#### - Application Pauses:
+GC cycles can cause the application to pause, leading to hangs or lags.
+This occurs when the garbage collector stops application threads to reclaim memory.

+#### - High CPU Usage:
+GC processes can consume significant CPU resources, impacting overall application performance.

+#### - Memory Fragmentation:
+Repeated allocation and deallocation can result in memory fragmentation, slowing down allocation speed and potentially causing allocation errors.

+#### - Thrashing:
+Programs relying on garbage collectors might spend more time copying data between storage grades than performing useful work.

+### Memory Management:

+#### - Memory Leaks:
+Despite the presence of a garbage collector, memory leaks can still occur if objects are unintentionally kept reachable.

+#### - Difficulty in Determining Collection Need:
+It can be challenging for the garbage collector to detect when collection is necessary, potentially leading to inefficient memory usage.

+### Other Impacts:

+#### - Poor Locality:
+Programs using garbage collectors may exhibit poor locality, affecting performance due to non-contiguous memory access.
+#### - Unpredictable Behavior:
+The timing of garbage collection is not always predictable, which can make it difficult to reason about application performance.
+#### - Overhead:
+GC uses computing resources to decide which memory to free, adding overhead that can impact program performance.

+### Mitigating Side Effects:

+#### - Tuning:
+Adjusting GC settings and heap size can help minimize the impact on the application.
+#### - Monitoring:
+Tools like jstat or Java Flight Recorder can help identify and address memory issues.
+#### - Code Optimization:
+Certain coding practices can reduce the frequency and impact of garbage collection.

+Understanding these potential side effects is essential for developing efficient and performant Java applications.

 ---
 ## 76. Can we override main method in java?